Warnings: off-screen rape and murder, denial of pregnancy, off-screen child birth.

 “You should tell me about losing weight, Wen Qing.”

 “I didn’t have a choice in the matter,” she snapped at him.

 It silenced any answer he could have given her.

-Wind blew in from the far-off entrance of the cave, making the firelight shiver and shadows creep over Wen Ning’s still body.
+Wind blew in from the far-off entrance of the cave, making the firelight shiver and the shadows creep over Wen Ning’s still body.
 Wen Qing left Wei Wuxian’s side to kneel by her brother’s.
-She fixed the bloody clothing on him so that it aligned once more neatly with his shoulders and arms.
+She fixed the bloody clothing on him so that it aligned once more neatly on his shoulders and arms.

 Wei Wuxian looked away when her breathing hitched painfully; when her hands seized Wen Ning’s cold ones and she once more shook with sobs.

 “I said I’d bring him back,” he told her after she quieted.